 Comment [THS2]: We agree.
 The heading refers to the entire Chapter.

-Subparagraphs 14(5) (ii) and (14)(5)(iii), as well as the footnotes are irrelevant to the EDV, but to “certain other varieties”, thus creates unnecessary link in the document.
+Subparagraphs 14(5)(a) (ii) and (14)(5)(iii), as well as the footnotes are irrelevant to the EDV, but to “certain other varieties”, thus creates unnecessary link in the document.

 Comment [THS3]: Basically, we agree.
 However, reference is made to these provisions later on.
 It is therefore useful to list this information here.